Easonyesheng/DIP_GUI/README.md

 It will contain many DIP algorithms like OTSU, Entropy, different convlution algorithms etc.

 # RUN
    > python /.../ImageInput.py
   need to change some places(mostly about path)
-   1.line 21 in ImageInput.py.
-     You need to change the path there.
-   2.line 35 in ImageInput.py.
-     choose your own Icon.
-   3. etc
+  Every place about path, like self.pathdir(etc)

 #  Main Operations
 ## Histgram & Thresholding